Wabi-sabi: Description

 Wabi-sabi has been described as "the most conspicuous and characteristic feature of what we think of as traditional Japanese beauty.
 It occupies roughly the same position in the Japanese pantheon of aesthetic values as do the Greek ideals of beauty and perfection in the West."
 Andrew Juniper writes that, "If an object or expression can bring about, within us, a sense of serene melancholy and a spiritual longing, then that object could be said to be wabi-sabi."
 According to Richard Powell, "Wabi-sabi nurtures all that is authentic by acknowledging three simple realities: nothing lasts, nothing is finished, and nothing is perfect."

 When considering an English translation of the words wabi and sabi, Juniper explains that "they have been used to express a vast range of ideas and emotions, and so their meanings are more open to personal interpretation than almost any other word in the Japanese vocabulary."
 As a result, attempts to translate wabi-sabi directly may obscure the ambiguity essential to its meaning.

 After centuries of incorporating artistic and Buddhist influences from China, wabi-sabi evolved into a distinctly Japanese ideal.
 Over time, the meanings of wabi and sabi became more lighthearted and hopeful.
 Around 700 years ago, particularly among the Japanese nobility, understanding emptiness and imperfection came to be regarded as a first step toward satori or enlightenment.
 In contemporary Japan, wabi-sabi is often summarized as "wisdom in natural simplicity".
 In art books, it is typically defined as "flawed beauty".
 Works in the wabi-sabi style often emphasize process, with the piece understood as ultimately incomplete.

 From a design or engineering perspective, wabi may refer to the imperfect quality of an object resulting from inherent limitations in design and manufacture, especially under changing or unpredictable conditions.
 In this context, sabi could relate to impermanent reliability or the object's finite lifespan.
-This interpretation is further reflected in a phonological and etymological connection with the Japanese word lit. 'to rust' (錆, sabi).
-Although the kanji for "rust" differ from (寂, sabi) in wabi-sabi, the original spoken term (from pre-kanji yamato-kotoba) is believed to have been the same.
+There is also a phonological and etymological connection with the Japanese word lit. 'to rust' (錆, sabi).
+Although the kanji for "rust" differs from (寂, sabi) in wabi-sabi, the original spoken term (from pre-kanji yamato-kotoba) is believed to have been the same.